Scientists have successfully used microneedle biosensors to accurately detect changes in antibiotic levels in the body, for the first time.

 Their findings, published today in The Lancet Digital Health, show the sensors enable real-time monitoring of changes in antibiotic concentration in the body, with similar results to those obtained from blood tests.

 The team believes the technology could change how patients with serious infections are treated by showing how quickly their bodies ‘use up’ medications they are given.
-The researchers add that if future development and testing proves successful and the technology reaches the clinic, it could help to cut costs for the NHS, reduce drug-resistant infections and improve treatment for patients with life-threatening infections and improve the management of less serious ones.
+The researchers add that if future development and testing prove successful and the technology reaches the clinic, it could help to cut costs for the NHS, reduce drug-resistant infections and improve treatment for patients with life-threatening infections and improve the management of less serious ones.

 They add that biosensors could reduce the need for blood sampling and analysis as well as offer more efficient, personalized drug delivery that could potentially be delivered outside of the hospital setting for outpatients.

-Dr Timothy Rawson, from Imperial’s Department of Infectious Disease and who led the research, said: “Microneedle biosensors hold a great potential for monitoring and treating the sickest of patients.
+Dr. Timothy Rawson, from Imperial’s Department of Infectious Disease and who led the research, said: “Microneedle biosensors hold a great potential for monitoring and treating the sickest of patients.
 When patients in hospital are treated for severe bacterial infections the only way we have of seeing whether antibiotics we give them are working is to wait and see how they respond, and to take frequent blood samples to analyze levels of the drugs in their system – but this can take time.

 “Our biosensors could help to change that.
 By using a simple patch on the skin of the arm, or potentially at the site of infection, it could tell us how much of a drug is being used by the body and provide us with vital medical information, in real time.”

 Microneedle biosensors use a series of microscopic ‘teeth’ to penetrate the skin and detect changes in the fluid between cells.
-These teeth act as electrodes to detect changes in pH and can be coated with enzymes which react with a drug of choice, altering the local pH of the surrounding tissue if the drug is present.
+These teeth act as electrodes to detect changes in pH and can be coated with enzymes that react with a drug of choice, altering the local pH of the surrounding tissue if the drug is present.

 The technology has been used for continuous monitoring of blood sugar, but the Imperial group has, for the first time, shown its potential for use in monitoring changes to drug concentrations.

 In a small proof-of-concept trial, the Imperial team trialed the sensors in 10 healthy patients who were given doses of penicillin.
-Sensor patches (1.5 cm sq) were placed on their forearms and connected to monitors, with measurements taken frequently – from 30 minutes before receiving oral penicillin, to four hours afterward.
+Sensor patches (1.5 cm sq/0.23 in sq) were placed on their forearms and connected to monitors, with measurements taken frequently – from 30 minutes before receiving oral penicillin, to four hours afterward.
 Blood samples were taken at the same time points for comparison.

 Data collected from nine patients revealed that the sensors could accurately detect the changing concentration of penicillin in patients’ bodies.
 The researchers found that while penicillin concentrations varied widely from patient to patient, the overall readings from the biosensors were similar to those from blood samples – showing a marked decrease in drug concentration over time.

-According to the team, the early findings are positive, but they explain the study is limited by the very small sample size and the was only tested on a single antibiotic, in healthy patients.
+According to the team, the early findings are positive, but they explain the study is limited by the very small sample size and was only tested on a single antibiotic, in healthy patients.